In order to fight climate change, we can’t just prevent excess carbon from entering the atmosphere.

 The Helena Prize was developed in order to catalyze the growth of a budding company.
 Towards this aim, Helena wanted to surround the winning concept with what was essentially an entrepreneurial ecosystem: a permanent network of connections, third-party consulting and support, a board of advisors, and access to a lab.
 The winners of The Prize would receive:

-— Lifetime membership in Helena’s Brain Trust.
+— Lifetime Helena Membership.
 This would provide the winners of the prize with integration into the heart of Helena’s extraordinary network of leaders from across generations and fields.
-As part of the Helena Brain Trust, the winners would be able to leverage the full power of Helena’s network toward accomplishing their goal of reducing radiative forcing.
+As part of the Helena Membership, the winners would be able to leverage the full power of Helena’s network toward accomplishing their goal of reducing radiative forcing.

 — Mentorship from the judging board.
 The thirteen judges on the board not only agreed to choose the winner, but they also agreed to become an advisory board for the winner.